ampproject/amp-github-apps/bundle-size/README.md

      command line
    * The value for the `ACCESS_TOKEN` field is the personal access token from the precending step
-   * The value for the `TRAVIS_PUSH_BUILD_TOKEN` should be a unique identifier.
+   * The value for the `CI_PUSH_BUILD_TOKEN` should be a unique identifier.
      This token can be any string, and must be passed as a `token` field to verify that requests to `/commit/:headSha/store` are coming from push builds and not from pull requests.
-On Travis, set this as an push-build only environment variable and treat this like you would any other access token.
+Set this as an push-build only environment variable on your CI service and treat this like you would any other access token.
 10. `npm run dev`
    * This will reload the App on every file change.
 Quit the server with `<Ctrl> + C` or `<Cmd> + C`